Read about the 2017 ACTRI Pilot Project Recipients

-The call for applications for 2018 funding is now open.
+The call for applications for 2018 funding is now closed.

 UC San Diego Altman Clinical and Translational Research Institute (ACTRI) supports Pilot Projects that help fulfill the ACTRI mission of developing clinical and translational research.
 Pilot Project Grants are one-year competitive awards (up to $30,000) to provide funding for early stage projects.
 Pilot Projects are available to all members; funding priority is given to junior faculty members.

 - Clinical and Translational Research (up to $30,000)

 - Life Course Research (up to $30,000)

 Clinical Research is conducted with human subjects or on material collected from humans, in order to broaden knowledge about mechanisms of disease, therapeutic interventions, or clinical trials, or to develop new technology.
 Clinical research also includes epidemiological and observational studies, behavioral studies, community interventions, and research on outcomes and health services.
 Translational Research projects are focused on applying basic research discoveries to the understanding of human disease pathogenesis or development of novel diagnostics or treatment modalities, including cell-based and other pre-clinical models.

 Life Course Research aims to elucidate biological, behavioral, and psychosocial processes that operate across an individual’s life course, or across generations, to influence the risk of disease development or prognosis.
 Research is encouraged, but not limited to the following areas: